pure-data/externals-howto/README.rst

    impossible to address a right inlet via the leftmost one.

 -  It is not possible to add methods for more than one selector to a right inlet.
-Particularly it is not possible to add a universal method for arbitrary selectors to a right inlet.
+Particularly, it is not possible to add a universal method for arbitrary selectors to a right inlet.

 floatinlet\_new